jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 This shows that AdamW's update RMS is empirically around 0.2-0.4, while Muon's is much smaller.
 If you don't increase Muon's update RMS (the simplest way being a dedicated learning rate), Muon simply won't update effectively, making it an unfair comparison.

 In the SP setting, if you don't want to tune two sets of parameters, you can directly use Moonshot's work[^3].
 By matching the update RMS, it's practically "out-of-the-box."
 You can use a single set of AdamW hyperparameters.
 There's plenty of work on how to tune AdamW hyperparameters (e.g., the `stepfun` law).
+Moonshot's adapter means you can literally **copy-paste** any AdamW LR schedule and call it a day.
 Just copy one and migrate it to Muon using Moonshot's method, and you will likely get good improved loss token efficiency.

 In fact, the main contribution of Moonshot's work is here: allowing everyone to migrate to Muon in the SP setting without much thought.
 My superficial understanding is that this is equivalent to the fastest optimization under a matrix Frobenius norm constraint, which effectively controls the update RMS, similar to AdamW.
 It meets the requirements of SP, but it's not optimal.
 For Muon, the theoretically optimal method is the fastest optimization under a spectral norm constraint, which we will discuss next.